-The success of improving cash balances and balance sheet strength in 2022/23 has put the College in a strong position and able to withstand any adverse conditions.
+The success of improving cash balances and balance sheet strength in 2023/24 has put the College in a strong position and able to withstand any adverse conditions.

-The two year financial plan, including cash flow forecasts to 31/7/2025, shows the College at the top end of 'Good' financial health, meetings its Bank Covenants in all years and able to withstand adverse financial pressures.
+The two year financial plan, including cash flow forecasts to 31/7/2026, shows the College in 'Outstanding' financial health.